Components of a Contract Operation

 +---------------------------------------------------------------------------------------------------------------------+

-With the help of the comprehensive diagram above, it's important to point out that any contract operation is composed of some components related to the New State and some components which reference the Old State being updated.
+With the help of the comprehensive diagram above, it's important to point out that any contract operation is composed of some components related to the New State and some components that reference the Old State being updated.
 The components of the New state are:

 The Old State is referenced through: